coder/coder/docs/about/architecture.md

   Server_ replicas across availability zones.
 - Layer 7 load balancing.
 The load balancer can decrypt SSL traffic, and re-encrypt using an internal certificate.
-- Session persistence (sticky sessions) can be disabled as _Coder Server_ instances are stateless.
+- Session persistence (sticky sessions) can be disabled as _coderd_ instances are stateless.
 - WebSocket and long-lived connections must be supported.

 **Single sign-on**